 In Governor’s Harbour, we sent Andrew, our volunteer crew member, over to a Canadian boat to get the scoop.
 Upon his return, we discovered that the Canadians were also having trouble getting in touch with the marina.
 We assumed we were okay to stay so we headed to town for Wifi, dinner and some drinks.

 While walking through the town we discovered colorful homes and businesses in addition to a variety of churches.

 Fodor’s Travel website offers a nice description of the town:

 Governor’s Harbour, the capital of Eleuthera and home to government offices, is the largest town on the island and one of the prettiest.
 Victorian-era houses were built on Buccaneer Hill, which overlooks the harbor, bordered on the south by a narrow peninsula and Cupid’s Cay at the tip.
 To fully understand its appeal, you have to settle in for a few days and explore on foot—if you don’t mind the steep climb up the narrow lanes.

 The town is a step into a gentler, more genteel time.

-There was arts, crafts, street food and drinks.
+There were arts, crafts, street food, and drinks.